 Things to consider:

-- It was also extremely hot down there this time of year.
+- It is extremely hot in September.
 The temperatures were in the high 80s/low 90s but the humidity is around 80-85%.
 Be prepared to sweat A LOT.
-If you’re staying for a week or longer, plan days where you just lounge by a pool and cook at home.
+If you’re staying for a week or longer, plan days where you just lounge by a pool.
+We’re typically in Key West in March when temps are high 70s/low 80s and cools down a lot at night.
+Major difference!

-- The luggage porters were a huge plus!
+- Can’t get into your hotel room?
+Book a luggage porter!
 We landed at noon but couldn’t get into our Airbnb until 4PM.
 We didn’t want to drag our bags all over Key West, so we called up Paradise Porters and they took our bags and delivered them to our house when we were ready.

 - Wednesday night when we arrived it was very quiet on Duval Street, but by Saturday it was hopping.
 We are used to being there when it’s very busy (spring break season) so Friday/Saturday was more of what we were used to in terms of the amount of people out and about.